Veera (2011 film): Production

 In January 2010, the first look of Veera was released by Sanvi Productions, the producers of the film, with Ravi Teja in the lead role and Ramesh Varma as the director.
-Furthermore, a leading technical crew was announced with Devi Sri Prasad as music composer, Chota K. Naidu as cinematographer, Marthand K. Venkatesh as editor and the Parachuri brothers as writers.
+Furthermore, a leading technical crew was announced with Devi Sri Prasad as a music composer, Chota K. Naidu as cinematographer, Marthand K. Venkatesh as editor and the Paruchuri brothers as writers.
 The casting process began in June 2010 with Anushka Shetty was signed on to play the lead female role with Taapsee Pannu selected to play a supporting role in the film.
 Anushka walked out of the project before filming began and was subsequently replaced by Kajal Aggarwal, whilst Devi Sri Prasad was also replaced by Thaman.
-Shaam and Sridevi Vijayakumar were also signed on to play a supporting roles in the film.
+Shaam and Sridevi Vijayakumar were also signed on to play a supporting role in the film.

 After further delays, the film began its first schedule in November 2010 at Madhapur Art Gallery in Hyderabad.
-The filming was wrapped in May 2011 at Switzerland after shooting couple of romantic songs.
+The filming was wrapped in May 2011 at Switzerland after shooting a couple of romantic songs.

 Soundtrack

 The audio release of the film was done in a very simple manner.
-Music director S. Thaman, director Gopichand Malineni, Aditya Music CEO Dayanand,B.A.
-Raju were present at the function.
+Music director S. Thaman, director Gopichand Malineni, Aditya Music CEO Dayanand, and B.A.
+Raju was present at the function.
 S. Thaman released the CD and handed it over to Gopichand Malineni.

-S. Thaman said that since the entire unit is present at Switzerland as of now busy with the shooting he was organising this audio release and songs in the movie are according to the body language of Ravi Teja and also informed that NTR old classic Mavilla thota kada was remixed in the movie according to the requirement.
+S. Thaman said that since the entire unit is present in Switzerland as of now busy with the shooting he was organizing this audio release and songs in the movie are according to the body language of Ravi Teja and also informed that NTR old classic Mavilla thota kada was remixed in the movie according to the requirement.

 The movie has celebrated its triple platinum disc function in Taj Deccan.
 Ravi Teja, Brahmanandam, Sridevi Vijaykumar, Ali, Chota K Naidu, Ram-Lakshman, Dayanand, S. Thaman and others were present at the function.

 Reception

+Veera received mixed to negative reviews from critics.
 A critic from The Times of India gave the film a rating of 2/5 and wrote that "After testing new waters previously, in “Veera” we see actor Ravi Teja treading the tried-and-tested formula film path yet again.
 “Veera” will only appeal to the front-bench fans of Ravi Teja".
 A critic from Rediff wrote: "tedious watch".
 A critic from Sify wrote: "Veera is only fine in parts wherever Ravi Teja is shown in a mass dimension.
 There is unnecessary violence and the screenplay is hackneyed.
 Director Ramesh Varma was purely focusing to showcase Ravi Teja on the lines of a superhero but he failed miserably".